databrickslabs/databricks-sync/docs/faq.md

 [ERROR] Version could not be resolved (set by /root/.tfenv/version or tfenv use <version>) Traceback (most recent call last): File "/usr/local/bin/databricks-sync", line 8, in <module> sys.exit(cli())
 ```

-* Using `tfenv install <version>` will automatically place the Terraform binary in the Bin directory if one version exists.
-If multiple Terraform versions are available, then you will need to set the desired active version using `tfenv use <version>`, and this will update the Binaries folder.
+* If no default version is set or multiple are available, then you will need to set the desired active version using `tfenv use <version>`.
+This will place the binary of the respective version in the Binaries folder.
 * For Terraform binaries installed without `tfenv`, they will need to be placed in the Bin directory.
 ---